-Fall is here, with its pumpkin spice lattes, tailgate parties, chunky sweaters—and heftier utility bills, which promise to climb even higher once winter sets in.
+The arrival of fall doesn't just mean pumpkin spice lattes, tailgate parties and chunky sweaters — it also signals heftier utility bills, which promise to climb even higher once winter sets in.

 If you're a homeowner, you're used to striving to make your living space as energy-efficient as possible this time of the year.
 But if you rent, your situation might be different, since you have less control over making energy-efficient changes.
 Renters generally can’t add insulation or upgrade their windows, for example, unless management gives them the okay and they shell out for it themselves.

-More and more people are finding themselves in this predicament because renting is on the rise: The share of U.S. households that rent increased from 36% in 2006 to 41% in 2014 (the most recent year for which figures are available).
+More and more people are finding themselves in this predicament because renting is on the rise: The share of U.S. households that rent increased from 36% in 2006 to 41% in 2014.

 That means more households are at the mercy of the decisions their landlords have made when it comes to paying their energy bills.